 I have the impression that writers tend to undersell themselves.
 I see writers underselling themselves all the time, a habit that comes hand in hand with lack of self confidence and general bambozzlement.
-I keep coming across this with writers who are asked to talk about heir work and writers who are asking for funding.
+I keep coming across this with writers who are asked to talk about their work and writers who are asking for funding.
 Whether we fear we aren’t worthy, or we fear rejection or we fear what others will think of us, it’s time to unpack it.
 Sit ourselves down and give ourselves a good talking to.
 Perhaps it’s a theatre thing, or an Australian cultural thing or a women thing (most playwrightsRead More →

 Photo by Angelina Litvin on Unsplash I do a lot of work with people new to playwriting.
 They are so ’emerging’ as to be absolute beginners.
 Theatre companies don’t normally encourage absolute beginners but mine does.
 We encourage it because we recognise that only paying attention to ‘established playwrights’ is a surefire way to exclude diversity, eschew community relevant stories, and support pale, stale and elitist theatre.
 So in my work I see great stacks of freshly minted scripts by hopeful new playwrights, mostly by early career playwrights.
 There’s are a few novice playwriting habits that regularly come up and I just need to pointRead More →